 The lowdown

-From the team behind the much-loved Marbella Club Hotel in Andalusia, this serene adults-only beachfront hotel has brought a new level of toes-in-sand style to Ibiza’s bohemian little sister.
+From the team behind the much-loved Marbella Club Hotel in Andalusia, this serene beachfront hotel has brought a new level of toes-in-sand style to Ibiza’s bohemian little sister.
 Guests come here for a real escape and Teranka inspires truly restorative stays, whether that’s making the most of the wellness programme, immersing yourself in the natural beauty on the doorstep, or simply slowing down and unwinding within the sanctuary itself.

 Set the scene